dw-data/women-power-africa/README.md

 ### Other parameters' charts
 Dot ranges visuals show the change in different gender equality indicators across African countries.

-Some countries are not represented because they only have one data point available.
+Some countries are not represented because a single data point was available, preventing comparison.
 They are:

 <b>Domestic violence:</b> Morocco, Tunisia, Niger, South Africa, Benin, Lesotho, Botswana, Sudan, Eswatini, Guinea, South Sudan